Projecting Russell Wilson’s Sophomore Season Part III: The Incomparable

 It should come as no surprise that there are no rookie comparables when these individual statistical achievements are combined.
 I widened the search to include the first three years of a player’s career to find seasons that matched what Wilson did as a rookie.
 One of the more remarkable results came when exploring how many quarterbacks had thrown for at least 26 touchdowns, had a YPA of at least 7.9 and completed at least 64% of their passes.
 This combination speaks to production, efficiency and accuracy.

-were able to match Wilson’s achievements in these areas.
+Just two players were able to match Wilson’s achievements in these areas.
 And remember, every other quarterback got three seasons to try and do what Wilson did in his first.
 The two names were Kurt Warner (1999) and Marino (1984).
 Those two seasons are among the best a quarterback has ever produced in the NFL.
 Both resulted in Super Bowl appearances.
 One, Warner’s, resulted in a Super Bowl ring.
 That is how rare it is to be that productive, efficient and accurate.

 Warner would repeat the feat in 2001, his fourth season, and again make it to the Super Bowl.
 Marino never managed to repeat his lethal combination of 1984, and never returned to the big game.